Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox

 \section{Introduction}

 In Bayesian analysis, the posterior distribution provides a probabilistic summary that incorporates both the prior knowledge and what can be learned from data.
-Statistical inferential statements on model parameters are derived solely from the posterior distribution.
-In many applications for which the model parameter is multi-dimensional, we are only interested in inference about a certain marginal parameter, say $\eta$, where $\boldsymbol{\theta} = (\eta^\top, \psi^\top)^\top $ is the full model parameter of dimension $d > 1$, and $\psi$ is the nuisance parameter.
-For such inference problems, Bayesian theory suggests to solve them ``as one coherent whole, including assigning priors and conducting analyses with nuisance parameters''~\citep{wasserman2007isn}; and inference for the target parameter $\eta$, is obtained from the marginal posterior of $\eta$. \citet{efron1986isn} and \citet{wasserman2007isn} contrasted Bayesian and frequentist approaches using an illustrative example of estimating population quantiles.
-While a frequentist approach directly uses the sample quantiles to estimate the population quantiles, a Bayesian approach requires a prior to be assigned to a full parameter $\boldsymbol{\theta}$ and an estimate of the population quantiles $\eta$ can then be obtained from the marginal posterior of $\eta$ (cf., e.g., \citealt{efron1986isn,wasserman2007isn}).
-This Bayesian inference approach is coherent and well supported by probability theory, and it has been extensively used in practice; see discussions on multi-parameter models in~\citet{gelman2013bayesian} and references therein.
+Bayesian inferential statements on model parameters are derived solely from the posterior distribution.
+In many applications for which the model parameter is multi-dimensional, we are only interested in inference about a certain marginal parameter, say $\eta$, where $\boldsymbol{\theta} = (\eta^\top, \alpha^\top)^\top $ is the full model parameter of dimension $d > 1$, and $\alpha$ is the nuisance parameter.
+For such inference problems, the Bayesian approach typically assigns a prior to the full parameter $\boldsymbol{\theta}$, and an estimate of the target parameter $\eta$ obtained from the marginal posterior of $\eta$ (cf., e.g., \citealt{efron1986isn,wasserman2007isn}).
+This Bayesian inference approach is coherent and supported by probability theory, and it has been extensively used in practice; see discussions on multi-parameter models in~\citet{gelman2013bayesian} and references therein.
 However, if inference is about the marginal parameter $\eta$, we show in this note that the so-called {\it discrepant posterior phenomenon} (DPP) may occur frequently.